precap/dcc-ex.github.io/docs/about/contributing/website/structure.rst

 GitHub Issues Link
 ------------------

-It is recommended to include links to the appropriate product's GitHub issue templates by using the appropriate expansion on the same line as the comfort level expansions.
+It is recommended to include links to the appropriate product's GitHub issue templates by using the appropriate expansion on the same line as the 'Level' expansions.

 * \|githublink-ex-turntable\|
 * \|githublink-ex-turntable-button\|